Overview

 -

-Provide a comprehensive platform for career development, innovation and further study
+Provide the learner with a comprehensive platform for career development, innovation and further study.

 Delivery

-The minimum entry requirements for the Master of Science (MSc.) in Cybersecurity are:
+Applicants to the Master of Science in Cybersecurity programme must hold:

 -

-A Level 8 primary cognate degree with a minimum second-class second-division (2.2) classification from a recognised third level institution.
-Cognate subjects include computer science, technology, networking, information systems, engineering, general science, mathematics, statistics, data analytics or related discipline.
+A Level 8 honours bachelor's degree with a minimum second-class second-division (2.2) award or above in a cognate area.
+Cognate subjects include computer science, technology, networking, information systems, engineering, general science, mathematics, statistics, data analytics or a related discipline.

 -